 Ability to Keep Residents Mobile

-This indicates the percentage of residents that maintained mobility over time.
-Optimizing mobility is usually a great sign for residents' well-being.
+This is the percent of patients that retained mobility levels over time.
+Optimizing mobility is often a great sign for residents' well-being.

 Hospitalizations